 Pleased to introduce ourselves

 Spatial Insight is an independent Dutch data science consultancy.
-We believe that the capital intensive management of underground assets deserves accountable and optimal decision making.
-With our unique approach and algorithms we have built up a strong track record of pipe replacement schemes that
+We believe that the capital intensive management of underground pressurised infrastructure deserves accountable and optimal decision making.
+With our unique approach and software products we have built up a strong track record in the Netherlands of pipe replacement schemes that

 - Save CAPEX and/or OPEX